opcde/admin/README.md

-# Pawprint Prototyping Administrative Documents
+# Administrative Documents
-Administrative resources for Pawprint Prototyping
+Administrative resources for the org